 Participants must purchase and surrender allowances for their emissions.
 Allowances can either be bought at annual fixed-price sales, or traded on the secondary market.
 One allowance must be surrendered for each tonne of CO2 emitted.

-In the current phase, participants have the option of buying allowances in advance in the cheaper ‘forecast sale’ at the start of a compliance year, or in a more expensive ‘compliance sale’ after the end of the year.
+In the current phase, participants have the option of buying allowances in advance in the lower price ‘forecast sale’ at the start of a compliance year, or in a higher price ‘compliance sale’ after the end of the year.

-For the current phase, the following prices apply:
+For the current phase, the following prices have been announced:

 |CRC Scheme Year||Forecast Sale Price||Compliance Sale Price|